Guide to configuring and using ForgeRock® Access Management as a RADIUS Server.

 Data storage service holding principals' profiles; underlying storage can be an LDAP directory service, a relational database, or a custom

-Native library installed in a web server that acts as a policy agent with policies based on web page URLs.
+Native library installed in a web server that acts as a policy enforcement point with policies based on web page URLs.